Apple China Mobile launch could spark costly subsidy war

 "China Mobile, if they're not making their targets on sales for these phones, they're going to increase the subsidies...
 It's like airlines: the other guys will fall like dominoes, so China Unicom will do it and China Telecom will do it."

-China Mobile's iPhone sales are expected to reach 12 million in its 2014 fiscal year, but its subsidies will leap 57 percent to 42.4 billion yuan ($7 billion), up from 27 billion yuan in its fiscal year 2013, wrote Cynthia Meng, a Jefferies analyst, in a December note.

-For the basic 16GB iPhone 5S, with no subscriber contract, China Mobile is charging 5,288 yuan ($870), the same as on Apple's China website.
-The carrier is charging 4,488 yuan ($740) for a basic iPhone 5C, again the same price as on Apple's China site.
+For the basic 16GB iPhone 5S, with no subscriber contract, China Mobile is charging 5,288 yuan, the same as on Apple's China website.
+The carrier is charging 4,488 yuan for a basic iPhone 5C, again the same price as on Apple's China site.

-China Unicom Hong Kong Ltd and China Telecom Corp Ltd slashed their iPhone prices by as much as 1,288 yuan ($210) following the announcement that a deal had been struck between Apple and China Mobile.
+China Unicom Hong Kong Ltd (0762.HK) and China Telecom Corp Ltd (0728.HK) slashed their iPhone prices by as much as 1,288 yuan following the announcement that a deal had been struck between Apple and China Mobile.
 The pair have also offered a range of cut-price deals on contracts.

 These offerings and the launch of the iPhone on China Mobile come in the weeks running up to Chinese New Year, when people traditionally exchange gifts of money in red envelopes and retail sales jump.